bobleesj/learn-swift-with-bob/course/object-oriented-swift/property-observers.md

 # Property Observer

 ## Introduction
-Welcome to Lesson 6 of The UIKIt Fundamentals with Bob, Part 1 Object Oriented Programming.
-You are going to learn how to put a tracker to a property.
-For example, never mind.
-Let's just do it.
+Welcome to Lesson 3 of Object Oriented Swift.
+You are going to learn how to add an observer to a property so that you may track when it is mutated or anything happens.

 ## Problem
 How can I add observer/tracker to a property?

 ### willSet and didSet
   1. `willSet` is called just before the value is set
-  2. `didSet` is called immediately after the new value is set.
+  2. `didSet` is called immediately after the new value is set to the property.

-### Create Step Counter
-Create a variable called, `totalSteps`.
-When the variable encounters a new value, you may notify the user that the value has been changed.
-In the `willSet` block, `newTotalSteps` refers to the new value stored.
-In the `didSet` block, `oldValue` refers to the previous value before `totalSteps` encounters a new value.

 ## Grade Tracker
 ```swift